 Jessica Gigot is a poet, farmer, teacher and musician.
 She has a small farm in Bow, WA called Harmony Fields that makes artisan sheep cheese and grows organic herbs.
 Her first book of poems, Flood Patterns, was published by Antrim House Books in 2015 and her writing has been published in several regional and national journals, including Floating Bridge Press Review, Pilgrimage, About Place Journal, and Poetry Northwest.

 Elli Gildnes spent several years as a teacher at The American School of Paris where she co-hosted an international digital poetry/film festival and facilitated the visits of US poet laureates to schools in the Paris region and ambassador’s residence.
 Later, as an administrator at The French American School of Puget Sound in Mercer Island, WA she worked to bring bilingual poets into area schools.
 With more than 20 years in public and private education, she holds degrees in teaching, administration and curriculum design with a focus on dual language, arts integration and social emotional learning.
 Elli has enjoyed serving as a volunteer at SRPF and currently teaches English to high school students.
 Her summers are spent running Maison Monet, a French art and culinary camp.

 Heidi Herder is an educator for the Burlington-Edison School District.
 She has been teaching for over 20 years.
 Heidi is the past Board Secretary.
 She retired from the board in June 2017, but continues to be a liaison for Burlington-Edison School District.

 Georgia Johnson, Vice President

-Georgia Johnson is a poet and culinary arts instructor who directs the La Conner School District Food Program.
-She has taught at the high school in La Conner for more than a decade.
+Georgia Johnson is a poet and lover of words.
+She taught at the high school in La Conner for more than a decade.
 She has been with the board since 1999.
 Her new poetry collection Just Past Dew Point was published by Flying Trout Press.